 How Do You Prepare HVAC Equipment for a Storm

-When a storm is coming, make sure your HVAC equipment is prepared with these tips from Fras-Air/General Service Experts Heating & Air Conditioning.
+When a storm is on its way, make sure your heating and cooling equipment is ready with these tips from Fras-Air/General Service Experts.

 - Protect Your System from the Surge

-Purchase a high-quality surge protector where any heavy appliances, like a furnace, are plugged into a standard wall outlet, to automatically shut off your system if there’s a spike in the line voltage.
+Purchase a high-quality surge protector where any heavy appliances, like a furnace, are plugged into a standard wall outlet, to automatically turn off your equipment if there’s a spike in the line voltage.
 Also, don’t touch any electrical components, and ask for an expert’s help if you need help assistance with surge protectors.

 - Make Sure Everything is Anchored

-Confirm your outside cooling equipment is installed on a concrete pad and securely fastened to avoid the equipment from being thrown in the air or washing away throughout the course of a storm.
-If your area is prone to hurricanes, use hurricane straps to keep your equipment safe from high winds.
+Confirm your outdoor equipment is installed on a concrete pad and securely fastened to avoid the equipment from being thrown in the air or washing away throughout the course of a storm.
+If your area is prone to hurricanes, use hurricane straps to protect your air conditioning system from high winds.

 - Cover Your Equipment (If Possible)

-The welfare of you and your family is priority, but if time permits, shut off your HVAC system and cover the outdoor unit with a tarp.
+The safety of you and your family is priority, but if time permits, turn off your heating and cooling system and cover the outdoor unit with a tarp.
 Make sure you remove the tarp and any debris before you turn your system back on following a storm.

-After the storm has passed, be sure the system is safe before starting it back up.
-First, confirm there are no signs of damage and clean any debris from around the system.
-Call Fras-Air/General Service Experts Heating & Air Conditioning for an equipment inspection if there is any damage or flooding to the unit.
-Once you’ve had the system inspected by a professional, turn the equipment back on ASAP to help dry the home and avoid mold from getting into the equipment or ductwork.
+When the storm has passed, make sure the system is safe before starting it back up.
+First, confirm there are no indicators of damage and clean any debris from around the system.
+Call Fras-Air/General Service Experts for a system inspection if there is any damage or flooding to the unit.
+Once you’ve had the system inspected by a professional, turn the heating and cooling system back on ASAP to help dry the home and avoid mold from getting into the equipment or ductwork.

-If your system has suffered any damage, check out these tips on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Fras-Air/General Service Experts Heating & Air Conditioning and learn about our Ultimate Protection Plan to help keep your heating and cooling equipment in working order all year long.
+If your equipment has suffered any damage, check out these recommendations on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Fras-Air/General and learn about our membership plans to help keep your HVAC system in working order all year long.